-The calculation modules for multi-linear drainage geocomposites are based on the previous model initially developed and validated on a large-scale cell experiment (4 m long and 1 m wide) at the LIRIGM university research laboratory (Faure et al. 1993) and confirmed many times since.
+The calculation modules for multi-linear drainage geocomposites are based on the previous model initially developed and validated on several large-scale cell experiments 4 m (13 ft) long and 1 m (3 ft) wide at the LIRIGM university research laboratory (Faure et al., 1993), 10 m (33 ft) long and 2 m (6 ft) wide at the Draintube manufacturing site in France (Faure et al., 1994), and confirmed many times since.
 The theoretical model in the software is based on the following flow conditions:

-- Fluid supply with a homogeneous flow distribution perpendicularly to the geocomposite, - Horizontal or non-horizontal position of the drainage layer with the flow condition down or reverse to the slope $\alpha$ , - Perforated mini-pipes unsaturated, partially saturated, or fully saturated.
+• Fluid supply with a homogeneous flow distribution perpendicularly to the geocomposite.

+- Horizontal or non-horizontal position of the drainage layer with the flow condition down or reverse to the slope α. - Perforated mini-pipes unsaturated, partially saturated, or fully saturated. - 3.1 Hydraulic modelling for water

-The fluid inside the drainage layer is assumed to flow perpendicular to the perforated mini-pipes.
-This hypothesis is conservative and reasonably good as the distance between the mini-pipes is 2 m maximum, provided the length of the mini-pipes is generally more than 10 m.
-The head losses to enter into the perforated mini-pipes have been found insignificant compared to the head losses into the drainage layer.
-The governing equation of the hydraulic head in the multi-linear drainage geocomposite is then given by Equation 1 from Faure et al. (1993):
+The liquid inside the drainage layer is assumed to flow perpendicular to the perforated mini-pipes.
+This hypothesis is conservative and reasonably good as the distance between the mini-pipes is 2 m (6 ft) maximum, provided the length of the mini-pipes is generally more than 10 m (32 ft).
+The head losses to enter the perforated mini-pipes have been found insignificant compared to the head losses into the drainage layer.
+The governing equation of the hydraulic head in the multi-linear drainage geocomposite is then given by Equation 1 from Faure et al. (1993).

-$$h{\text{max}} = \frac{F \times D^2}{8\theta{GT}} + \left(\frac{b}{b+1}\right) \times \left(\frac{F \times D}{a}\right)^{1/b} \times L^{(b+1)/b} - L \times \sin \alpha \tag{1}$$ where F = Flow per unit area; $\theta{GT} = \text{Transmissivity}$ of the drainage layer; D = Distance between mini-pipes; L = Length of drainage; a and b = constants experimentally determined from the flow capacity of the mini-pipes.
+$$h{max} = \frac{F \times D^2}{8\theta{GT}} + \left(\frac{b}{b+1}\right) \times \left(\frac{F \times D}{a}\right)^{1/b} \times L^{(b+1)/b} - L \times \sin \alpha \quad [1]$$ where F = Flow per unit area; $\theta{GT}$ = Transmissivity of the drainage layer; D = Distance between mini-pipes; L = Length of drainage; a and b = constants experimentally determined from the flow capacity of the mini-pipes.

-3.1 Flow capacity of the drainage layer
+3.1.1 Flow capacity of the drainage layer

-The drainage layer is composed of a non-woven needle-punched staple fiber geotextile.
-The drainage layer is protected from the surrounding soil by an additional filter layer, also included as part of the multi-linear drainage geocomposite that prevents soil particle migration.
+The drainage layer is composed of a non-woven needlepunched staple fibre geotextile.
+It is protected from the surrounding soil by an additional filter layer, also included as part of the multi-linear drainage geocomposite, that prevents soil particle migration.
 The flow carried out by the drainage layer is given by Darcy's law and is dependent on its Transmissivity.

-A series of hydraulic tests have been performed at SAGEOS and USASK laboratories on several drainage layers under multiple loads to characterize their hydraulic Transmissivity.
-The transmissivity values considered in the software are in-situ Transmissivity, meaning that reduction factors have already been applied to reflect the long-term drainage capacity under load.
+Laboratory tests have been performed at SAGEOS and USASK laboratories on several drainage lavers under multiple loads to characterize their hydraulic Transmissivity.
+The transmissivity values considered in the software are in-situ Transmissivity, meaning that reduction factors have already been applied to reflect the long-term drainage capacity under load, in the soil.
 Recommended reduction factors for geotextile drainage layers are given in the GRI White paper 4.
-Figure 2 shows an example of the long-term Transmissivity of a 200 g/m2 drainage layer function of the vertical load applied.
+Figure 3 shows an example of the long-term in-situ Transmissivity of a 200 g/m (6 Oz/sy) drainage layer function of the vertical load applied.

-Figure 2.
-In-situ transmissivity of a 200 g/m non-woven needle-punched geotextile drainage layer.
+Figure 3.
+In-Situ Transmissivity of a 200 g/m non-woven needle punched geotextile drainage layer

-3.2 Flow capacity of the mini-pipes
+3.1.2 Flow capacity of the mini-pipes

 Tests have been carried out at SAGEOS laboratory to characterize the flow capacity of the mini-pipes themselves and to confirm the experimental values previously obtained during the development and validation of the software.
-The flow capacity of the mini-pipes is a function of the hydraulic gradient and has been measured for the 3 mini-pipe diameters: 16 mm, 20 mm, and 25 mm (Figure 3).
-Mini-pipe lengths of 0.5 to 1 m were tested, and the resulting flow capacity was calculated, excluding entrance and exit head pressure losses.
+The flow capacity of the mini-pipes is a function of the hydraulic gradient and has been measured for the 3 mini-pipe diameters: 16 mm (5/8 in), 20 mm (4/5 in), and 25 mm (1 in) as shown in Figure 4.
+Mini-pipe lengths of 0.5 to 1 m (20 to 40 in) were tested, and the resulting flow capacity was calculated, excluding entrance and exit head pressure losses.